 Estimated reading time: 3 minutes

-Stained and stamped concrete are both proofs that this common building material has come a long way from gray garage floors and bare sidewalks.
+Stained and stamped concrete are both proofs that this common building material has come a long way.
 Today, concrete is more than just one of the most durable materials utilized in construction.
 It can also be an aesthetic feature of any outdoor living space, providing a pool surround, patio, or custom walkway.

 Stained and stamped concrete methods can be used separately or together.
 They have a long service life and low maintenance that makes them perfect for outdoor uses.
 Keep reading below to see if stained or stamped concrete could be the perfect material for your outdoor areas.

 Staining is often used to change the appearance of existing concrete slabs in outdoor areas.
 If you’re looking to update the look of your patio space without changing materials, staining could be the option for you.
 Staining changes the color of the floor but does not alter the texture of the surface.
 Because stain soaks into the concrete and becomes a permanent part of the material, chipping, flaking, and wear don’t affect it.

 Staining is added to the concrete by applying colorants that seep into the pores and grain of concrete.
 The most common type is acid stains.
 Acid stains usually made with phosphoric acid or diluted hydrochloric acid as well as a metal salt.
 When applied to the concrete, the acid penetrates deeply while the salts chemically react with the concrete to produce the intended colors.
 The absorption of the acid stain varies with the age and density of the concrete.
 The color varies as well, shifting to different hues and producing a marble-like effect instead of uniform, painted appearance.
 Acid staining doesn’t conceal differences in the concrete texture or defects.
 These add character and individuality to the floor, like the natural variations in color and grain of a hardwood floor.
 No two acid-stained concrete floors will look the same.